aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Liked By

-The section showing users who sent normal Likes to the current user.
+The section showing actionable received normal Likes.

 Nakh senders do not appear in Liked By.

+Liked By is not a separate stored card entity.

+Liked By is derived from Like, FeatureUnlock, Match, UserPairState, NotInterested, and the liker’s current account/profile eligibility.

+A Like appears in Liked By only while it is still actionable.

+Matched, unmatched, blocked, Not Interested, restricted, banned, deleted, profile-invalid, and closed Like cases do not appear in the normal Liked By view.

 ### Liked By Unlock

-A paid unlock that lets the receiver view one specific liked-by profile fully.
+A paid FeatureUnlock that lets the receiver view one specific liked-by profile fully.

 Unlocking one liked-by profile does not unlock other liked-by profiles.

 Liked By unlock expires according to configured unlock duration.

+After expiry, if the original Like is still actionable, the liked-by card returns to locked state and can be unlocked again.

+Liked By unlock remains as payment/audit history after expiry, match, Not Interested, unmatch, or account/profile invalidity.

 ### Not Interested